zachvalenta/jvns.ca/source/projects/index.markdown

 [{%img /images/rootkit.png %}](https://github.com/jvns/kernel-module-fun)

-When I arrived at Hacker School I had *no idea* about what the Linux kernel did or how to make it do anything.
+When I arrived at Recurse Center I had *no idea* about what the Linux kernel did or how to make it do anything.
 So my first action was to find out.
 I wrote a couple of blog posts about
 [what the Linux kernel does](http://jvns.ca/blog/2013/10/02/day-3-what-does-the-linux-kernel-even-do/)